SmartExpertInc/onyx-cutom/SMARTDRIVE_SETUP.md

 - ✅ **Fixed**: Now using Onyx's native connector system with `AccessType.PRIVATE`
 - Users are redirected to proper Onyx connector creation and management pages
 - All OAuth flows and connector configurations work exactly like admin connectors

+### Issue: Connectors created through Smart Drive are not private
+- ✅ **Fixed**: Modified Onyx's connector creation endpoints to force `AccessType.PRIVATE`
+- Smart Drive connector links include `smart_drive=true` parameter
+- Backend detects this parameter and automatically sets access_type to PRIVATE
+- Connectors are now truly private and only visible to the user who created them

 ## Next Steps for Production